-The T3SU 300 is equipped with three option card slots, a built-in HSSI interface, an alarm output terminal block, an auxiliary (AUX) port, a LAN port, and a DS3 interface.
-Pin assignments for connectors are given in the appendix Pinouts on page A-1.
+The T3SU 300 is equipped with three option card slots, a built-in HSSI interface, an alarm output terminal block, an auxiliary (AUX)

+port, a LAN port, and a DS3 interface.
+Pin assignments for connectors are given in Appendix A, Pinouts, on page 117.
 The T3SU 300 rear panel is shown in Figure 2-2.